1. OUR APPROACH TO YOUR PRIVACY

 2.1 We may collect information when it is reasonably necessary for any of our functions or activities.
 The types of personal information that we collect and hold will vary depending on your dealings with us and may change from time to time.
 The information that we obtain may include:

-- information provided by you when you register as a member, request a tour or school excursion;
+- information provided by you when you register as a member, request a tour;

 - information you give us when you complete an online form, including your name, address and other contact details;